bibhas2/JAPP/README.md

 ##String handling

-Internally, JAPP uses the String data type to store string.
+Internally, JAPP uses the String data type from Cute library to store string.
 It is a very simple data structure consisting of mainly a buffer and the length.
 Use of the String type will lead to faster string manipulation than NULL terminated C string.
 If you choose to use String, then you can call the String version of